Prime Lending Rate: Its Impact and Importance in the Financial Landscape

 Conclusion

-How is the prime lending rate related to Loan Against Property (LAP)?
+How is the prime lending rate related to LAP?

 The PLR acts as the benchmark.
 The interest rate on your LAP is usually calculated as PLR +/- a specific margin (spread) based on your risk profile.

-What is PLR full form in the banking industry?
+What is the full form of PLR in the banking industry?

 The PLR full form is Prime Lending Rate.